WCGA/knowledge-base/docs/metadata/metadata.rst

 How to Create Metadata
 ======================

 There are many different tools available to create geospatial metadata.
-This knowledge base does not intend to cover all the tools available, but to provide information about some tools that can be used to create valid geospatial metadata that can be successfully harvested and displayed by the WCODP.
+This knowledge base does not intend to cover all the tools available but to provide information about some tools that can be used to create valid geospatial metadata that can be successfully harvested and displayed by the WCODP.

 Following are some geospatial metadata tools that have been used successfully to author standards-compliant metadata for harvest by the WCODP: